 Some advantages of our technique are that: surface triangulation is automatically constructed, the final 3-D triangulation is conforming with the object boundary, inner surfaces are automatically preserved (for example, interface between several materials), node distribution is adapted in accordance with the object geometry, and parallel computations can easily be developed for meshing the meccano pieces.
-Nevertheless, our procedure demands an automatic construction of the meccano approximation.
-In addition, an admissible mapping between the meccano boundary and the object surface must be defined.
+Nevertheless an admissible mapping between the meccano boundary and the object surface must be defined.
 Some effort should be made in that respect in the future.

 In the following section we present a description of the main stages of the new mesh generation procedure.
-In section 3 we show test problems and practical applications which illustrate the efficiency of this strategy.
-Finally, conclusions and future research are presented in section 4.
+In Section 3 we show a test problem which illustrates the efficiency of this strategy.
+Finally, conclusions and future research are presented in Section 4.